PD & Instruction

 If you are still experiencing problems logging in, contact our web team.

 Most of us would know how to help if we saw someone having a heart attack—call 9-1-1; start CPR.
 Too few of us, however, know how to respond to someone having a panic attack or what to do if a friend or colleague is showing signs of alcohol use disorder.
 Mental Health First Aid takes the fear and hesitation out of starting conversations about mental health and substance abuse.
-This training helps us identify potential problems, improves our understanding of them, and provides an action plan for responding safely and responsibly.
+This training helps us identify potential problems, improves our understanding of what others may be going through, and provides a clear action plan for responding safely and responsibly.
 When more people are equipped to start a dialogue, more people can get the help they need.
 Mental Health First Aiders can even save lives.

 • Mental Health Crisis Response: Just the Basics (2 hours)